 DO NOT TAKE ANY VALUABLES INCLUDING OR CAR KEYS ON THE RIVER, most items sink and are never found!
 Leave and place ,keys, jewelry and other valuables in a safe place!
 Many people have lost wedding rings as fingers tend to shrink after being in the water for awhile, allowing ring(s) to slip off fingers into the river, never to be found again.
 We urge you to side with caution and do not wear any jewelry while tubing!

 ATTACH AND SECURE PRESCRIPTION EYE GLASSES, EYEWEAR and SUNGLASSES to your face, head or body while tubing.
 Anyone wearing glasses should have a headband, neckband or float bobber of some sort, preferably the floating type that attaches to each arm or stem of your glasses to prevent your eyeglasses from falling off your face and sinking into the river should you flip your tube over.
 We suggest you bring your own float bobber with you for your eyeglasses.
-However, if you forget, Blue River Camp should have some in stock for sale.
+However, if you forget, Son's Blue River Camp should have some in stock for sale.

 Rope swings, bridges, trees and cliffs line the banks of the San Marcos River on “PRIVATE PROPERTY” and cross the San Marcos River at various points.
 Many people see these interesting points and immediately want to jump, dive or swing into the river.
 And in their excitement, they fail to check below for shallow water, large underlying rocks or other hazards.